M31-Capital/Investment_Theses/english/Render (RNDR).md

 * GPU growth is exponential – expected market size to be $200bn in the next 5 years.

-## Industry Outlook, TAM and Valuation
+## Industry Outlook, TAM & Comparitive Analysis

 * Currently, the entire 3D rendering market is around $4bn expected to grow to around $20bn by 2025.
 However, with the increasing demands for holographic renders – for games, individual creators etc. – this market could easily hit $50bn by 2025.
 Current competitors are – Corona, Lumion, Keyshot etc. that provide CPU rendering – and AWS, Azzure that provide cloud rendering.